Skip to content

 How Westmont compares across our verified dataset

-Westmont is in the small minority (8 schools share this category).
+Westmont is in a recognizable cluster (242 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page